-2.2.5.1 Potential Overlap
+Potential Overlap

-SNOMED CT finding concepts have a defining attribute that specifies the [ 363698007 | finding site ] and similarly SNOMED CT procedure concepts have a defining attribute that specifies the "procedure site".
+SNOMED CT finding concepts have a defining attribute that specifies the [ 363698007 | finding site |] and similarly SNOMED CT procedure concepts have a defining attribute that specifies the "procedure site".
 The post-coordination rules that apply to SNOMED CT permit refinement of these defining attributes.
 The resulting post-coordinated expressions can be represented in a single coded attribute using the HL7 Concept Description (CD) data type.

 The result of this is that there are two completely overlapping approaches to the representation of sites associated with observations and procedures.